Effect of control procedures on the evolution of entanglement in open quantum systems: Dynamic decoupling and the effect on ESD

-An important source of decoherence in the operation of Josephson charge qubits is due to fluctuating background charges (BCs) (charge impurities).
+Fluctuating background charges (BCs) (charge impurities) are an important source of decoherence in the operation of Josephson charge qubits.
 These are believed to originate in random traps for single electrons in dielectric materials surrounding the superconducting island.
-These fluctuations cause the $1/f$ noise, also known as random telegraph noise, at low frequencies, and are directly observed in single electron tunneling devices \cite{Zorin96, Nakamura02}.
+At low frequencies, these fluctuations cause the $1/f$ noise which is also known as random telegraph noise, and is directly observed in single electron tunneling devices \cite{Zorin96, Nakamura02}.
 This has also been studied in the context of fractional statistics in the Quantum Hall Effect \cite{Kane03}.
-This noise, arising out of decoherence, is modeled \cite{Paladino02,Paladino03} by considering each of the BCs by a localized impurity level connected to a fermionic band, i.e., the quantum impurity is described by the Fano Anderson model.
+This noise, arising out of decoherence, is modeled \cite{Paladino02,Paladino03} by considering each of the BCs as a localized impurity level connected to a fermionic band, i.e., the quantum impurity is described by the Fano Anderson model.
 This is the quantum analogue of the classical model of $N$ independent, randomly activated bistable processes.
 For a single impurity, the total Hamiltonian is:

 where